-Hang two loose leaf rings on either side to the top dowel, like this:
+Hang two loose leaf rings on either side of the top dowel.

-When your DIY window covering is rolled up (by hand, not with some crazy string) you stick the lower dowel through loose leaf rings that are hanging down from the top dowel on either side, like this:
+When your DIY window covering is rolled up (by hand, not with some crazy string) you stick the lower dowel through loose leaf rings that are hanging down from the top dowel on either side.

 Do you have ideas for improvements to this design?
 That’s great.
 Let us know what you come up with!
 Email us.